umlx5h/gtrash/README.md

 Additionally, `gtrash` features a modern TUI interface, making it very intuitive to restore any file.

-The interface is made with awesome [bubbletea](https://github.com/charmbracelet/bubbletea) TUI framework.
+The interface is made with an awesome [bubbletea](https://github.com/charmbracelet/bubbletea) TUI framework.

 ## Table of Contents
 - [Features](#features)